India trying to disrupt Afghan peace talks: NSC

 In a major escalation in the ceasefire violations, India has begun using cluster munitions on civilian population living close to the LoC.
 The use of cluster bombs on Neelum Valley over the past few days has caused multiple fatalities and injuries to several others, including minor children.
 Over the past few years, besides a spike in terms of intensity of ceasefire breaches, India has also resorted to calibre escalation and air space violations along LoC.
 The use of cluster bomb is therefore a step further towards escalation in the situation along the LoC.

+Additionally, he asked the UN Security Council and the rest of the world to take notice of Indian brutality in IHK.

-The Inter-Services Public Relations (ISPR) confirmed that on the night of July 30 and 31, the Indian Army targeted civilian population in the Neelum Valley through artillery using cluster ammunition, which led to martyrdom of two civilians, including a four-year-old boy, and injuries to 11 others.
+The Inter-Services Public Relations (ISPR) confirmed that on the night of July 30 and 31, Indian army targeted civilian population in the Neelum Valley through artillery using cluster ammunition, which led to martyrdom of two civilians, including a four-year old boy, and injuries to 11 others.
 The ISPR also released pictures of scattered munitions as well as those of the victims.